zeixcom/ui-element/docs-src/pages/components.md

 ### Characteristics and Special Values

-Signals in Le Truc are of a **static type** and **non-nullable**.
+Signals in El Truco are of a **static type** and **non-nullable**.
 This allows to **simplify the logic** as you will never have to check the type or perform null-checks.

 - If you use **TypeScript** (recommended), **you will be warned** that `null` or `undefined` cannot be assigned to a signal or if you try to assign a value of a wrong type.
 - If you use vanilla **JavaScript** without a build step, setting a signal to `null` or `undefined` **will log an error to the console and abort**.
 However, strict type checking is not enforced at runtime.

-Because of the **non-nullable nature of signals** in Le Truc, we need two special values that can be assigned to any signal type:
+Because of the **non-nullable nature of signals** in El Truco, we need two special values that can be assigned to any signal type:

-- **`RESET`**: Will **reset to the server-rendered version** that was there before Le Truc took control.
+- **`RESET`**: Will **reset to the server-rendered version** that was there before El Truco took control.
 This is what you want to do most of the times when a signal lacks a specific value.
 - **`UNSET`**: Will **delete the signal**, **unsubscribe its watchers** and also **delete related attributes or style properties** in effects.
 Use this with special care!

 ### Initializing State from Attributes

-The standard way to set initial state in Le Truc is via **server-rendered attributes** on the component that needs it.
+The standard way to set initial state in El Truco is via **server-rendered attributes** on the component that needs it.
 No props drilling as in other frameworks.
-Le Trucs provides some bundled attribute parsers to convert attribute values to the desired type.
+El Trucos provides some bundled attribute parsers to convert attribute values to the desired type.
 And you can also define your own custom parsers.

 ```js
 component(